clamsproject/app-nlp-example/README.md

     def _annotate(self, mmif): pass
 ```

 Here it is useful to introduce some background.
 The CLAMS RESTful API connects the GET and POST methods to the `appmetdata()`  and  `annotate()` methods on the app.
 These methods do not need to be defined here because they are defined on `ClamsApp`.
-Those two methods are wrappers around  `_appmetadata()` and   `_annotate()` and provide some common functionality like making sure the output is serialized into a string.
+In essence, those two methods are wrappers around  `_appmetadata()` and   `_annotate()` and provide some common functionality like making sure the output is serialized into a string.

 The `_appmetadata()` method defines the metadata for the app: